 The DeafHope Board of Directors oversees the vision and financial health of the organization.
 Each director has committed to ending violence in our community, supporting DeafHope by donating time and money.
 With our collective leadership structure, Empowerment Directors participate on the Board of Directors.
 Because of the unique needs of a domestic and sexual violence agency, our Board of Directors relies on an organic approach to meeting facilitation and overall functioning.
 We do not use Parliamentary Procedure or Robert’s Rules of Order, but rather a consensus model of decision-making.
 We open each meeting by reciting together our mission, grounding us in the important vision of DeafHope.
 We also take time for each person in attendance to check in, reinforcing the community-based nature of our work.
 This organic structure does not fit everyone.
 We encourage anyone who is interested in joining our Board of Directors to start attending our monthly meetings and join a committee to run a fundraising event.
 In this way, you can get to know how DeafHope runs and we can get to know you better.
 Then we ask that you participate in one of our domestic violence or sexual violence advocate trainings.
 This is required of all members of the Board.

-The Board meets on the second Wednesday of every month at 6:30p.
+The Board meets quarterly.
 General meetings are open to the public.
 The location of our meeting changes regularly, please email us if would like to attend.
-If you are interested in joining the Board of Directors, please contact email@example.com.
+If you are interested in joining the Board of Directors, please contact firstname.lastname@example.org.

 As a community based organization, we believe in transparency.
 Our financial documents are available for review.
 Please contact email@example.com if you are interested in learning more.